Three glass-railing systems we install

 Engineered for OBC and Niagara wind

 Ontario Building Code requires guards to resist a 1.0 kN concentrated horizontal load (or 0.5 kN/m linear) at the top of the railing.
 For exposed lakeside installations we add wind-pressure analysis using the local Vp value (~0.45 kPa for the St. Catharines / Niagara-on-the-Lake corridor) and verify each panel against deflection limits of L/175 or 25 mm — whichever governs.
 Engineered drawings are available stamped when a permit requires them.
+For a thorough look at Ontario guard load requirements, glass-type selection rules, and what Niagara building departments review at inspection, read our Ontario Building Code guide for glass railings.

 Recent glass-railing projects